xdobry/rdfglance/documentation/manual.md

 # General Information

-At this time the application may not be self-explained.
-So here some screenshot with additional information.
+This guide is a brief tutorial, not a full reference, and highlights only the less obvious features of the application.

-First you should load some rdf data.
-The application supports ttl (turtle) and rdf/xml formats.
+First, you should load some RDF data.
+The application supports TTL (Turtle) and RDF/XML formats.
-There is some sample rdf data in the [sample-rdf-data](../sample-rdf-data/programming_languages.ttl) directory.
+Sample RDF data is available in the [sample-rdf-data](../sample-rdf-data/programming_languages.ttl) directory.

-You can load your rdf-file by:
+You can load your your **RDF** by:
-- using menu File/Import RDF File
+- Using the menu **File → Import RDF File**
-- drag file on the application
+- Dragging the file onto the application window
-- use file location as application start parameter.
-This work good if you associate the file extension with rdf-glance.
-So you can open ttl-file from file explorer with one double-click on it.
+- Providing the file location as an application start parameter.
+This works best if you associate the `.ttl` file extension with **RDFGlance**, so you can open a `.ttl` file from your file explorer with a double-click.

+After loading data, you can choose among the following tabs: **Tables**, **Visual Graph**, **Browse**, **Meta Graph** and **Statistics**
-After it you may chose possible tabs: Tables, Visual Graph, Browse, Meta Graph and Statistics The good point is to start is "Tables" tab.
+A good place to start is the **Tables** tab.

 # Tables Tab

 ![screenshot](screeshots/table.png)

-RDFGlance sort all nodes by types.
+**RDFGlance** sort all nodes by types.
 First you can see some statistics of RDF Date.

 Then you can see the list of all types with some statistic